 Analog Recording Methods & File Storage

-Analog recording has been around longer than it’s digital counterpart and is the main method used for storing audio on mediums like vinyl records and cassette tapes.
+Analog recording has been around longer than it’s the digital counterpart and is the main method used for storing audio on mediums like vinyl records and cassette tapes.

 The file data recorded using this method is stored in the form of continuous playback (rather than a combination of repeating numbers).
 The grooves on vinyl records physically represent the various frequencies and other elements of a particular recording.